department-of-veterans-affairs/vets-design-system-documentation/src/_about/maturity-scale.md

 ### Proposed to Candidate

-The Design System Team or Design System Council have evaluated the proposal and the Design System Team is now working on the component or pattern.
+The Design System Team and Design System Council have evaluated the proposal and the Design System Team is now working on the component or pattern.

 ### Candidate to Available